-In France, asylum seekers will no longer have access to cash
+In France, asylum seekers will no longer have access to Money in physical form such as banknotes and coins.

-In France, the government is changing the payment card which is granted to asylum seekers.
+In France, the government is changing the A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. card which is granted to asylum seekers.
 Since November, the card is exclusively a payment card and can no longer be used to withdraw cash.
 For the government, the aim of the reform is to ensure that the benefits are used solely to support the livelihoods of the asylum seekers and not to fuel the informal economy.

 For non-governmental organisations, the measure will cause further hardship for asylum seekers who are already in a precarious state.
 The allowance is meant to support the recipients as their applications are being processed which can take 6 to 18 months.
 The amount is €6.80 per day.
 For Florent Guéguen, Director of the Federation of actors of solidarity, the measure constitutes a “restriction to the free use of the allowance which limits access to a normal way of life during the asylum-seeking process.”
 The payment card is not adapted for asylum seekers, who often make small purchases, which cannot be paid by card.
 The card also seems to be riddled with design flaws.
 The number of free transactions is limited to 25 per month; beyond the limit, a €0.50 fee kicks in.
 To access their account information, the only option is to call a toll number.